Segmentation can make a big impact on your personalization strategy—leading to higher engagement and increased ROI of your SMS channel.

 If you have location-specific events, such as a new store opening, you can geo-target subscribers by specific zip codes to invite them to the opening or share a relevant offer.

 Determining how a subscriber becomes a “VIP” is up to you.
-In some cases, brands already have a formal VIP program where the conditions and rewards are clearly defined.
-Other brands may choose to define their segment of VIP subscribers through actions and behaviors.
-This can include total dollars spent or number of clicks in the past month.
+In some cases, brands already have a formal VIP or loyalty program where the conditions and rewards are clearly defined.
+Other brands may choose to define their segment of VIP or loyal shoppers through actions and behaviors.
+This criteria can include total dollars spent, amount of purchases made over time, or number of clicks in the past month.
 For example, your VIP segment might look something like this:

 Mented Cosmetics frequently incentivizes their VIPs—subscribers who have spent $70+—by giving them early access to sales and bonus offers.
-By targeting their VIP segment, Mented is able to connect with their most engaged audience, driving a 3x increase in CTRs and a 2x increase in CVRs compared to non-VIP subscribers.
+By targeting their VIP segment, Mented can connect with their most engaged shoppers, driving a 3x increase in CTRs and a 2x increase in CVRs compared to non-VIP subscribers.